Jane Birkin’s Original Hermès Birkin Just Sold For Over $10M At Auction

 Diana, Princess of Wales, wearing the black sheep wool jumper to Windsor Polo, June 1981. (c) Tim Graham, Getty Images

 ‘There are rare moments in the world of fashion when an object transcends trends and becomes a legend.
-Jane Birkin’s Original Birkin bag is such a moment,’ adds Halili.
+Jane Birkin’s Original Birkin bag is such a moment,’ added Halili.
 ‘A true unicorn in the world of fashion and accessories, this iconic handbag stands shoulder to shoulder with other exceptional items with similarly dazzling provenance – such as Princess Diana’s symbolic Black Sheep Sweater and Freddie Mercury’s Crown and Cloak, both of which set outstanding benchmarks for items of their kind.
 Like them, the Original Birkin holds the potential to redefine records, but above all, our priority is ensuring it finds a new home worthy of its iconic status and legendary history.’